mxxii/yet-another-typescript-package-template/README.md

 Many tools come with their own watchers, others don't. <https://github.com/Qard/onchange> seems to be the most straightforward solution to add this feature where it is missing.

+<https://github.com/M-Zuber/npm-watch> might be a suitable alternative in some cases.

 ## GitHub actions

 Testing Node.js: <https://docs.github.com/en/free-pro-team@latest/actions/guides/building-and-testing-nodejs>